 University Parallel Dual Enrollment Program

-- Students are intellectually and academically challenged, enhancing leadership and social development.
+- Dual enrollment students are intellectually and academically challenged, enhancing leadership and social development.

-- Students must be currently enrolled in high school.
+- Students must be enrolled in high school.

-- Students must submit a Northeast State application for admission and provide a high school transcript and ACT or SAT scores.
+- Students must submit a Northeast State application for admission and provide a high school transcript, ACT or SAT scores, and proof of residency.

 - Courses must be chosen by the student in consultation with the high school counselor or principal (unless home-schooled) and the University Parallel Dual Enrollment administrators.

 - Students requesting to enroll in more than 12 semester credit hours in a given semester must have prior approval from the Assistant Vice President of Multi-Campus Programs.

 - Exceptions to the above criteria must be approved by the high school principal (unless home-schooled) and the Vice President for Academic Affairs.

 Steps to Enroll

 - UPDE students who enroll in courses at their high school will attend an orientation session hosted by UPDE staff at their high school prior to enrollment.

 - UPDE students who enroll at a Northeast State campus will attend an advisement appointment with the UPDE Director or Coordinator to complete required applications and discuss course options.

 High school juniors and seniors may apply for the Dual Enrollment Grant in order to offset tuition costs associated with dual enrollment courses.
 Juniors and seniors are eligible to receive grant funding to cover the cost of their first two dual enrollment courses if they meet HOPE Eligibility requirements

 (Tennessee resident for 12 months + 21 ACT Composite or 3.0 High School G.P.A.).
 Please visit the